 In addition, all major browsers support SVG, including:

 Visit here to learn more about browser support.

-You can create a logo in Adobe Illustrator and convert it to SVG or style it with CSS at a later date.
+You can create a graphic in Adobe Illustrator and convert it to SVG or style it with CSS at a later date.

-Some of the special effects may not make it through the transition, so sometimes it is necessary to experiment with such effects as gradients and blending.
+Some of the special effects may not make it through the transition, so sometimes it is necessary to experiment with such effects as gradients and blending modes.

-If you have a large SVG file and wish to optimize its size for better performance read this tutorial.
+If you have a large SVG file and wish to optimize its size for a better performance read this step-by-step tutorial.
 How to optimize an SVG file step-by-step.

 A Pointers to Keep In Mind